Office of the General Counsel

 A list of Equity Officers and Title IX Officers by location can be found here.

 Unlawful discrimination and harassment violate state and federal law as well as the District's Policies.
 Unlawful discrimination includes disparate treatment, exclusion from any benefits, activities, or programs, or harassment based on the grounds of ethnic group identification, race, color, sex, gender, gender identity, gender expression, pregnancy or childbirth-related condition, sexual orientation, sexual identity, religion or religious creed, age (over forty), national origin, ancestry, physical or mental disability, medical condition, political affiliation or belief, military and veteran status, or marital status.
 The District's Policies and Regulations on unlawful discrimination and harassment are set forth below.
-Those who have experienced or witnessed unlawful discrimination or harassment should report that misconduct to the District or College Equity Officers, whose contact information can be found here.
+Those who have experienced or witnessed unlawful discrimination or harassment should report that misconduct to the District or college Equity Officers (contact information).

 Sexual assault is a form of unlawful discrimination based on sex.
 Sexual assault includes physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol, or their mental capacity.
 Sexual assault also includes domestic violence, dating violence, stalking, or threat of sexual assault.

-The District's Policies and Regulations on sexual harassment and sexual assault are below.
-Complaints of sexual harassment may be directed to the District and College Equity Officers and/or Title IX Officers, which can be found here.
+Complaints of sexual harassment may be directed to the District and college Equity Officers and/or Title IX Officers (contact information).
 Complaints of sexual violence may also be reported to District Nursing Staff and should be reported to the Los Rios Police Department at (916) 558-2221.